KoenLBekx/laconic/README.md

 Arguments can be passed to the routine by using the `K` operator to push them on the stack.
 E.g., given the above "average" routine being declared,

-> `K(1 2 3 2) X§average` yields 2.
+> `K(1 2 3 2) X#average` yields 2.

 Alternatively, if more operands are given to the `X` operator, these are pushed on the stack for the routine to pop them (or not) as arguments.
 So the "average" routine can also be called as follows:

-> `X(§average 1 2 3 2)`
+> `X(#average 1 2 3 2)`

 > ***Note: as the stack is a last-in-first-out stack, stack items will be read by a routine in the reverse order they were pushed.
 One can avoid this using the `K,` or `X,` operators instead.***

 As a routine's name is just another expression value, it's possible to use variables and stack items as pointers to routines.

-A routine's code has access to its own name or identifier using the `c§rtn` operation.
+A routine's code has access to its own name or identifier using the `c#rtn` operation.
 When this operation is used outside of any routine, it returns "main".

 Routines can be stored in script files, which are UTF-8 text files containing Laconic code.
 These routintes can be imported to a main script in two ways:
-- either by preceding calling code in the script by an Evaluate-after-reading operation: `Er,§myRoutines.lac X[sRoutine from file]`
+- either by preceding calling code in the script by an Evaluate-after-reading operation: `Er,#myRoutines.lac X[sRoutine from file]`
 - or else by including the script file by preceding the main code by an `-i` parameter when running the command-line Laconic interpreter: `...$ laconic -i myRoutines.lac 'X[sRoutine from file]'`

 ## Unit tests on routines